Optimal Inference After Model Selection

 The intuition of the above paragraph can be expressed formally in terms of the filtration

-where $\sF(Z)$ denotes the $\sigma$-algebra generated by random variable $Z$ (informally, everything we know about the data after observing $Z$), $\sF_0$ is the trivial $\sigma$-algebra (representing complete ignorance), and $A$ is the {\em selection event} $\{(M, H_0)\text{ selected}\}$.
+where $\sF(Z)$ denotes the $\sigma$-algebra generated by a random variable $Z$ (informally, everything we know about the data after observing $Z$), $\sF_0$ is the trivial $\sigma$-algebra (representing complete ignorance), and $A$ is the {\em selection event} $\{(M, H_0)\text{ selected}\}$.
 We can think of ``time'' as progressing from left to right in~(\ref{eq:sampleCarving}).
 In stage one, we learn just enough to decide whether to test $(M,H_0)$, and no more, advancing our state of knowledge from $\sF_0$ to $\sF(\1_A(Y))$.
 We then begin stage two, in which we discover the actual value of $Y$, advancing our knowledge to $\sF(Y)$.
 Because our selection decision is made at the end of stage one, everything revealed during stage two is fair game for inference.

 In effect, controlling the type I error conditional on $A$ prevents us from appealing to the fact that $Y\in A$ as evidence against $H_0$.
 Even if $Y\in A$ is extremely surprising under $H_0$, we still will not reject unless we are surprised anew in the second stage.
 In this sense, conditioning on a random variable discards the information it carries about any parameter or hypothesis of interest.
-By contrast with \sampOrData splitting, which can be viewed as conditioning on $Y_{1}$ instead of $\1_A(Y_{1})$, we advocate discarding as little data as possible and reserving the rest for stage two.
-This frugality results in a more efficient division of the information carried by $Y$ --- {\em \sampOrData carving}, to introduce an evocative metaphor.
+In contrast to data splitting, which can be viewed as conditioning on $Y_{1}$ instead of $\1_A(Y_{1})$, we advocate discarding as little information as possible and reserving the rest for stage two.
+This frugality results in a more efficient division of the information carried by $Y$, which we call {\em \sampOrData carving}.